 Make some curry roasted cauliflower ahead of time and toss it with bagged slaw for a flavorful side or meal.

 This savory tomato tart is just as delicious to eat as it is beautiful to look at.

 Don't feel like going grocery shopping?
-(Neither do we.)
-Luckily, you probably already have all the ingredients in your pantry for this simple, acidic side dish are probably already in the pantry.
+All the ingredients for this simple, pleasantly acidic side dish are probably already in the pantry.